Cricket through the ages

 When the first British settlers made their way to North America, they took cricket with them, as did colonialists and merchants who travelled to the West Indies, Australia, New Zealand, South Africa and the Caribbean.
 In the 19th century, the first overseas tours took place, the first test matches were played, and in 1882 the growing rivalry between Australia and England was cemented in the form of The Ashes.

 The sport’s popularity endured throughout the 20th century as various countries became Test nations and new tournaments and variations of the game were developed.
 The World Series was set up in 1977, and the first Cricket World Cup took place in 1975 in response to the growing popularity of limited-overs cricket.
 Twenty20 cricket, a quickfire version of the game, was first played in the early 2000s and has since become a popular international contest.
 Today, cricket is undoubtedly one of the most popular sports in the world.
-As the gallery below reveals, this is nothing new.
+As the watercolours here reveal, this is nothing new.